 Nominations due January 31

-The Colby Scholarly Book Prize is awarded each year to the scholarly book that most advances the understanding of the nineteenth-century British newspaper or periodical press.
-The prize is endowed in memory of Robert Colby and Vineta Colby, for their many fine contributions to the study of Victorian periodicals.
+The Colby Scholarly Book Prize is awarded each year to the scholarly book that most advances the understanding of the nineteenth-century British newspaper or periodical press

 The Sally Mitchell Dissertation Prize